You may think that avoiding spam filters is the holy grail of email marketing, but it’s not that complicated.

 - Balance your images vs text email content.

-- Avoid long alternating absence of emails sent with the rapid surge of campaigns.
+- Avoid the long alternating absence of emails sent with the rapid surge of campaigns.

 - Be aware of spammy keywords and avoid using a certain number of them.